CNMAT/CNMAT-odot/experimental/io/README_odot_io.md

 -- The help patch should try to find the first device available to the system -- Minimize state
 -- Minimize hidden state
--- Represent concurrency or logical groupings with  OSC bundles e.g., if there is an 'x' and a 'y', the parameters should be delivered as a pair i.e. "xy 0.5 0.5".
+-- Represent concurrency or logical groupings with  OSC bundles and lists e.g., if there is an 'x' and a 'y', the parameters should be delivered as a pair i.e. "/xy 0.5 0.5".

--- Minimize Max specific features such as JavaScript or Java -- Create a direct manipulation GUI simulation of the device, to serve if the actual interface isn't at hand -- Said UI should talk to the next UI seamlessly, and update its control view (see 'model view controller') -- Multiple devices should be supported even when identifying a particular one is made complicated by the protocol (e.g. HID)
+-- Minimize Max specific features such as JavaScript or Java -- Use the protocol wrappers to enhance portability
+-- Create a direct manipulation GUI simulation of the device, to serve if the actual interface isn't at hand -- Said UI should talk to the next UI seamlessly, and update its control view (see 'model view controller') -- Multiple devices should be supported even when identifying a particular one is made complicated by the protocol (e.g. HID)